orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern10_BatchedConstructorCallbacks.md

 And therefore, you wish to delay processing, since you can't delay triggering slotchange events, until the entire DOM-branch on which it depends is completed.

-## The completion of DOM-branch construction
+## The completion of DOM-branch construction: 1) Main document parser

 There are two modes of DOM construction.
-First, the sync mode.
-Second, the parser of the main document.
+First, the parser of the main document.
+Second, the sync mode.

 The parser of the main document creates custom elements one by one in the main DOM document.
 To explain how the construction of elements happen here, is beyond the scope of this book, let alone this chapter,